Map showing occupied lands during the siege of Sarajevo

 But today I just let myself wander and explore, with no agenda except the tour I took to the tunnel museum and the concert this evening by the Sarajevo Philharmonic at the National Theatre (more about those later).
 And I’m starting to fall in love with this city.
 Even in the rain and the cold, even with the traffic, Sarajevo, it turns out, is a stunning city of beautiful people, varied and interesting architecture, a rich mixture of cultures, a lovely setting surrounded on all sides by hills, and a strong sense of history.

 I’ll just include some sample pictures here.
-The rest are in my Picasa web album, and I still have to get them organized.
+The rest are in my Picasa web album; I have yet to organize them.

 A Sarajevo Rose is a concrete scar where a mortar shell exploded.
 These were later filled in with red resin.
 They are being removed gradually as the asphalt is being replaced, but I imagine one or more will be left as a memorial.

 Sacred Heart Cathedral, built in the 1880.
 The sculpture in front is John Paul II.
-It was unveiled just last month.
+Its unveiling took place just last month.

 The Cathedral Church of the Nativity of the Theotokos is one of the largest Serb Orthodox churches in the Balkans.
 It was built in the 1860s.
 Theotokos literally means “one who gives birth to God,” so this church is dedicated to Mary.

-A building that was destroyed in the war
+A building that stands in ruin since the war

 Interior of the Sephardic synagogue and museum.
 The synagogue was built in 1581.
-Jews came to Bosnia after they were expelled from Spain in 1492.
-They were welcomed and integrated into the life of the city.
+Jews came to Bosnia after their expulsion from Spain in 1492.
+The people of Bosnia welcomed them, and they integrated into the life of the city.
 Before WWII there were an estimated 10,000 Jews in Sarajevo.
 Today there are about 700.

 The minaret of the Gazi Husrev Bey mosque, visible through the Star of David in the synagogue

 The interior of the Gazi Husrev Bey mosque.
 The mosque dates from 1531.
-It was heavily damaged during the siege, but the walls are 2 meters thick, so it survived and was restored.
+The walls are 2 meters thick, so it survived despite heavy damage during the siege.
 It is the first mosque in the world to have electric lights, dating from the 1890s, illustrating the Habsburg tolerance of Islam.

 The plaque is on the side of a small museum about the Habsburg period in Bosnia and highlighting this event.
 Because there is controversy over whether Princip was a national hero or a murderer, the plaque simply states the facts.

-Archduke Ferdinand and his wife Sofia riding in their car just before they were assassinated 100 years ago
+Archduke Ferdinand and his wife Sofia riding in their car just before their assassination 100 years ago

 Buregdžinica Sač, where I had lunch